Malcolm Trustram Eve, 1st Baron Silsoe: Biography

-Eve was the son of Sir Herbert Trustram Eve KBE (1865–1937), President of the Rating Surveyors Association, and Fanny Jean, daughter of Rev. John Robert Turing of Edwinstowe, Nottinghamshire.
+Eve was the son of Sir Herbert Trustram Eve KBE (1865–1937), president of the Rating Surveyors Association, and Fanny Jean, daughter of Rev. John Robert Turing of Edwinstowe, Nottinghamshire.
 He was a nephew of Arthur Stewart Eve and cousin of Alan Turing.
-He was educated at Winchester College and Christ Church, Oxford.
+He was educated at Sandroyd School then Winchester College and Christ Church, Oxford.

 First World War

-In the First World War he was commissioned into the Royal Welch Fusiliers and served at Gallipoli, and in Egypt and Palestine, being awarded the Military Cross and reaching the rank of Captain.
+In the First World War he was commissioned into the Royal Welch Fusiliers and served at Gallipoli, and in Egypt and Palestine, being awarded the Military Cross and reaching the rank of captain.
 He was called to the Bar from the Inner Temple, in 1919, became a King's Counsel in 1935 and Master of the Bench in 1943.
 He was chairman of the Air Transport Licensing Authority from 1938 to 1939.
-He remained in the Territorial Army after the war, reaching the rank of Brigadier.
+He remained in the Territorial Army after the war, reaching the rank of brigadier.

 Second World War

 In the Second World War, Eve served with the armed forces from 1939 to 1941, before being appointed chairman of the War Damage Commission (1941), War Works Commission (1945), Local Government Boundary Commission (1945) and Central Land Board (1947).
 He served all of these organisations until 1949.